Topical Authority Explained: How Google Evaluates Content Depth

 → "Grooming anxious dogs at home"

 Each supporting page links to the pillar and covers one specific intent.
 Together, they signal comprehensive expertise to Google.
+Without proper clustering, overlapping pages can cause keyword cannibalization — undermining the authority you're trying to build.

 Random content: